If you’re on a tight budget, Wellington, New Zealand’s capital, has many attractions that are free or low-cost.

 Te Papa Museum

 One of the best museums in the world, Te Papa Museum, stands on the Wellington waterfront.
-Free to enter, it has six floors of exhibitions of which the only one you had to pay for at the time I’m writing this, is the Terracotta Warriors.
+Free to enter, it has six floors of exhibitions, the only one you had to pay for at the time I’m writing this being the Terracotta Warriors.
 This exhibit was on until 22 April 2019.
 You can also wander through the bushwalk on the side of the building.

-Tours can be taken although you have to pay for those but the most impressive and moving exhibition is Gallipoli: The Scale of Our War.
+Tours can be taken, although you have to pay for them.
+The most impressive and moving exhibition is Gallipoli: The Scale of Our War.
 Working with the Weta Workshop, they have not only brought to life the events that took place over 100 years ago, but the models of the men and women who served are so life-like you’d think they would move any second.
 Their enormous size makes you realise how special and important this exhibition is.

-For more on this exhibit, visit my blog on it here.
+For more on this exhibit, visit my blog here.

 How To Get Here